 What: Users store private keys on a purpose built piece of hardware.

-Pros: Much easier to access your wallet compared to a paper wallet.
-Private keys never touch the internet which reduces risk of losing them.
-Suitable for long term storage.
+Pros: Private keys never touch the internet which reduces the risk of losing them.
+Suitable for long-term storage.
 If you lose your hardware wallet, you can use the backup seed phrase to restore your wallet.

 Mobile Bitcoin Wallets